globus-labs/proxima/examples/molecule-sampling/README.md

 It is currently hard-coded to use Density Functional Theory (DFT) for the energy evaluation.

-## Running the Application and Adjust Simulation Parameters
+## Running the Application and Adjusting Simulation Parameters

 The application is a serial application launched through the CLI: